tambetvali/LaegnaAIBasics/NewIdeas/SpeedupSlowdown/glossaryofthreeparadigms.md

         problems as you — problems with **attention**, **disperse and clouded thinking** about large contexts and need to take notes, as well as other things it does not necessarily learn from samples, but still shares with your psychology.

-I will write the chapter in nearby hours or days, until then you enjoy this into.

 # 🌐 **Correlation Glossary Across Three Paradigms**
 ### *Training → Evolution → Experience, explained through matrix math, tensor fields, and human intuition*